 Desperate, attorneys tried to enlist security guards to relay messages.
 “It was almost like this iron curtain” between detainees and the people who were trying to help them, Yegani says.
 “Just by Trump signing something, it created this cascade of chaos and people’s lives were torn apart.”

 At Los Angeles International Airport, the CBP declared its offices closed on Jan.
 29, and left a phone number that was never answered.
 Officers refused to speak to lawyers and local politicians, including Democratic congresswoman Maxine Waters.

 Attempts to get the CBP to comply with the Brooklyn court order turned into a frustrating, several-day ordeal in Los Angeles, says Nouri, who is based in Huntington Beach, California.
 Lawyers contacted local US marshals to “accept service,” or officially recognize the New York order, and request compliance with it.
 But the marshals refused to accept service and referred lawyers to the local US attorney general, who also refused to accept service, Nouri said.
 But the Brooklyn court order had specifically ordered US marshals to help with compliance if the CBP refused.

 “I have been told by every single one of these people ‘We are following orders from Washington,’” Nouri says.
-“I have been told by every single one of these people ‘We are following orders from Washington.'”

 The California Attorney General and the local US marshals office didn’t respond to requests for comment on the situation.
 California’s Attorney General has joined more than a dozen other states in opposing the immigration ban.